StevenHung0318/hardhat-vrf-random-nft-fair-launch/README.md

 # The NFT 100% Fair Launch Repo

-We go through creating a way of NFT fair lauch function, but the checking mechanism will cause the gas use to be very high, it is only suitable for NFT projects with a small supply.
+I creating a way of NFT fair lauch function (using chainlinkVRF), but the checking mechanism will cause the gas use to be very high, it is only suitable for NFT projects with a small supply.

 # Getting Started